wushidonguc/swan/README.md

 # Example run

 To demonstrate the usage of our code, we provide an example run which simulates the 2D edge contact structure studied in our paper ([https://arxiv.org/abs/1811.02135](https://arxiv.org/abs/1811.02135)).

-To run this example:
+To run this example: (Make sure MPI is installed since this example will use mpirun)

 ```
 cd example_run/